pvmonte/pvmonte/README.md

 I'm Paulo Monte, from Ceará - Brazil.

 My main field of studies and work is Unity.
-I work with Unity since 2018 in AR/VR profissionally and games as hobbist.
+I work with Unity since 2018 and I'm experienced in AR/VR and games.
-Currently learning SOLID Principles, Clean Code and Design Patterns.

 You can find me at my LinkedIn Profile https://www.linkedin.com/in/paulo-monte-b345a9b7/